Chery KP31 ute Pickup Truck 2026 Concept Makes First International Debut

 PAYLOAD

-In terms of capability, Chery claims the pickup can carry a one-ton payload and tow up to 3.5 tons.
-It has also been engineered to improve driving comfort and efficiency, with approximately 30% less vibration and about 10% lower fuel consumption compared to traditional diesel pickups.
-Additional technical specifications are expected to be released closer to launch.
+Chery also promises a more refined driving experience, claiming roughly 30% less vibration and around 10% lower fuel consumption compared with traditional diesel pickups.
+Further technical specifications are expected to be revealed closer to the official launch.

 Chery KP31